SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/Compatibility.md

 when you use Xcode 15.3 to build Swift 4 and Swift 4.2 code, most Swift 5 functionality is still available.
 That said,
-the following changes are available only to code that uses Swift 5:
+the following changes are available only to code that uses the Swift 5 language mode:

 - Functions that return an opaque type require the Swift 5.1 runtime.
 - The `try?` expression doesn't introduce an extra level of optionality